Qumulo/docs/hardware-guide/quiver-1ua-all-nvme-gen1/getting-started.md

 1. On the **Please select boot device:** screen, select your USB drive (usually labelled with `UEFI OS`) and boot into it.

-## Step 3: Install Qumulo Core
+   The Qumulo Core installation begins.
-{% include content-reuse/install-qumulo-core.md %}

-## Step 4: Create and Configure Your Cluster
+## Step 3: Create and Configure Your Cluster
 {% include content-reuse/create-configure-cluster.md %}